 Elon, North Carolina

-We are studying the life of Moses in the Book of Exodus.
-It is written by Moses himself.
+Our you involved in some form of ministry or do you want to be involved in ministry for Christ.
+Today, we are going to talk about ministry and lessons on ministry from the Book of Exodus.
+Exodus was written by Moses himself.
 Moses is giving us the details of his life.
 Last week, we looked at his birth and infancy.
 We saw how the deliverer had to be delivered by women.

 To save his life, his mom put him in a basket in the Nile River where he was found by Pharaoh’s daughter and adopted as her own.
 Moses was the man with two moms, one nursed him and one raised him.